Nachtkastje/WordPress-PowerShell-WP-CLI-bulk-plugin-install/README.md

 1. Download the script
 2. Change the script to your desired websites and change the .ZIP url
 3. Change the path of the .TXT file where your log will be
+4. Make sure to double check the --path value in the install command, some webservers use another folder for example public or maybe your SSH session will be in the default document root.
-4. Download & Import PoshSSH (Install-Module -Name Posh-SSH -Force -AllowClobber and Import-Module Posh-SSH)
+5. Download & Import PoshSSH (Install-Module -Name Posh-SSH -Force -AllowClobber and Import-Module Posh-SSH)
-5. Run the powershell script as Administrator and let the magic do the work.
+6. Run the powershell script as Administrator and let the magic do the work.
 It will create a output file named unifi_log.txt to tell you the output of the SSH command

 ## 💬 Support